 As always, there's plenty of fodder, just little time.
 Or desire.

 I'm still single (after nearly two years), got a puppy, got a new job, lost an ex-husband... a man I was still close with, who I loved more than all the others (and I have loved many).
-But I can't speak of that yet, it's still too painful.
+But I can't speak of his passing yet, it's still too painful.

 Anyway...